Nepotism (The Office): Synopsis

 The office returns from summer with a new office assistant, Luke.
-However, it soon becomes clear that he only goofs off, deliberately messes up food and coffee runs, and has a poor attitude that leads everyone to openly despise him.
+However, he goofs off, messes up food and coffee runs, and has a poor attitude that leads everyone to despise him.
 When Michael Scott steps up to defend him, it is revealed that Luke is Michael's nephew, whom Michael hired in hope that it will end the estrangement between him and his half-sister, Luke's mother.
 The office demands Michael get rid of Luke, but he refuses.
 Later on in the day, the office employees discover the trunk of Luke's car is filled with packages from the office that he neglected to send (along with Michael's rejected pants from Talbot's).
-Since Luke is now costing the office customers, Gabe Lewis informs CEO Jo Bennett of the situation, who sternly tells Michael to deal with the situation.
+Since Luke is now costing the office customers, Gabe Lewis informs CEO Jo Bennett of the situation.
+She tells Michael that if he will not fire Luke for his incompetence, he will be held responsible for anything he does.
 During a meeting, Luke acts out by annoying everyone with a laser pointer, so Michael spanks him in front of the entire office, leaving Luke to quit and run away crying and the rest of them satisfied.
-Gabe assigns Michael six hours of counseling with Toby Flenderson after his physical assault of a fellow employee; Michael is aghast at having to sit down with his archenemy, but is told that if he doesn't successfully complete the counseling he'll be fired.
+Gabe assigns Michael six hours of counseling with Toby Flenderson after his physical assault of a fellow employee; Michael is aghast at having to sit down with his archenemy, but under company policies the only alternative is termination.

-Meanwhile, the rest of the office tells the camera crew what they've been doing over the summer.
-Erin Hannon started dating Gabe, and Andy Bernard tries to play it cool by using his anger management techniques (some of which apparently involve Gabe getting hurt).
+Meanwhile, the rest of the office tells the camera crew what they have been doing over the summer.
+Erin Hannon started dating Gabe, and Andy Bernard tries to play it cool by using his anger management techniques.
 Kelly Kapoor attended a corporate training class as part of the "Print in All Colors" initiative for Sabre, and is trying to impress everyone by dressing up and "sounding smarter."
 Dwight Schrute bought the industrial park building, and Jim Halpert begins a lengthy prank to overload Dwight's key ring with fake keys.
 Seeing Jim adding on keys, Pam Halpert involuntarily laughs, alerting Dwight to Jim's prank.
 Though Jim tries to take it gracefully, Pam senses that he is mad at her for spoiling the prank, so she tries to make it up to him by devising a prank of her own.
 She enlists Kevin Malone to rewire the elevator so the buttons all do different things.
 To her dismay, Kevin's alterations to the elevator's 'circus board' result in Pam and Dwight getting trapped in the elevator together.
-Dwight also ends up peeing on the floor, as he has been continuously drinking from a hydration pack throughout the day.
+Dwight pees on the floor, as he has been drinking from a hydration pack throughout the day.
 In the end the backfired prank does impress Jim.